hirviid/react-redux-fetch/docusaurus/docs/render-prop.md

 - `onFulfilAll`: **() => void [optional]**

-  Called when all resources transitioned from the pending to the fulfilled state.
+  Called when all resources from a given config are transitioned from pending to the fulfilled state.

 - `onReject`: **(ResourceName, PromiseState<\*>, DispatchFunctions) => void [optional]**